Dolphins score 4 touchdowns in shutout win over Titans

-With two rushing touchdowns, a 27-yard TD reception, and a 52-yard pick-six, the Southern High School Dolphins football team shut out the Tiyan High School Titans 26-0 on Saturday night at George Washington High School in Mangilao.
+With two rushing touchdowns, a 27-yard TD reception and a pick-six, the Southern High School Dolphins football team shut out the Tiyan High School Titans 26-0 on Saturday night at George Washington High School in Mangilao.

 “I just want to thank my parents and all the supporters who came out to support me, and I just want to thank my team for being the team that they are,” said Dolphins quarterback Josiah Quintanilla.
 "They're very loyal.”